These forums have been archived and are now read-only.

 You're ignoring the potential rise in demand should people be pushed out into those regions in the first place and that transportation costs aren't equal for all of null sec.
 Or if you're not, I'm not convinced you realize how impractical adjusting these costs for each individual system is.
 That's why I keep bringing up the border null regions.
 I'm also not sure how you think my proposal is harsher or "stronger" as you put it when it actually removes a cost from the equation entirely.

-Celly Smunt
+Celly S

 Neutin Local LLC